vivaria/edisonrul.ing/README.md

 *   The (1) mandatory Trigger Effect activates & resolves in the Graveyard.
     *   The effect of "Tongue Twister" will only activate if it was Tribute Summoned.
 It will not activate if it was Tribute Set \[[REF](https://www.pojo.biz/board/showthread.php?t=826682)\].
     *   The "Draw" and "Remove from Play" portions of this effect are not considered to resolve simultaneously.
 Resolve this effect sequentially: draw 2, then banish "Tongue Twister" \[[REF](https://www.pojo.biz/board/showthread.php?t=1014618)\].
-*   VS. "Necrovalley": While "Necrovalley" is active, "Tongue Twister's" effect still activates.
+*   VS. "Necrovalley": While "Necrovalley" is active, "Tongue Twister"'s effect still activates.
 You will draw 2 cards, and then fail to banish "Tongue Twister" as "Necrovalley" prevents both players from banishing cards in the Graveyard.